 Jon is an experienced clinical and surgical neurophysiologist.
 He received his doctorate in chiropractic in 1999 and his certification in clinical electrodiagnostics from the National University of Health Sciences in 2004.
 In 2005 he implemented the electrodiagnostic program at the Center for Neuro and Spine in Akron, Ohio, performing nerve conduction and needle EMG evaluations for the neurosurgery department.
 In 2007 he obtained his certification in neurophysiologic intraoperative monitoring (CNIM).
 For over a decade, he has worked as a surgical neurophysiologist covering orthopedic and neurosurgical procedures at multiple hospitals in the San Francisco Bay area.
 Jon is an active volunteer for multiple non-profit medical organizations dedicated to improving the lives of children with complex spine deformities.
 He has volunteered on multiple pediatric medical missions to China, Columbia, the Dominican Republic, and Vietnam.
+In 2021 he became the CEO of Americare Neurosurgery International, a non-profit organization dedicated to improving surgical care in developing countries.
 Jon is also an active author, researcher, educator and consultant with multiple publications on the proper use of neuromonitoring to improve the safety of minimally invasive spine surgery.
-In 2018 he was granted a US patent on advanced methods for nerve mapping and monitoring with additional patents pending.
+Jon has been granted multiple US patents on advanced nerve mapping and monitoring systems.

 Sarita is a highly experienced surgical neurophysiologist.
 Sarita obtained her M.B.B.S.
 (Bachelor of Medicine & Surgery) in 1991 at Indira Ghandi Medical College in Nagpur, India.
 In 1994 she obtained her M.S.
 (Masters in Surgery) specializing in Ophthalmology.
 From 1995-2008, Sarita practiced general medicine and Ophthalmology at the Khamlhat General Hospital and the Institute of Clinical Ophthalmology Gurunanak Hospital.
 In 2008 she moved to the US and obtained her ECFMG certification.
 In 2008 she contributed to research on artificial corneas at the Stanford Opthalmology Department and research on coronary angiogenesis at the Palo Alto VA Hospital Cardiology Department.
 In 2009 Sarita began her training in surgical neurophysiology.
-From 2010 through 2016 Sartia was a surgical neurophysiologist for the Stanford Neurosurgery Department.
+From 2010 through 2016 Sarita was a surgical neurophysiologist for the Stanford Neurosurgery Department.
 In 2015, she was awarded a Diplomate in Neurophysiologic Monitoring (DABNM) from the American Board of Neurophysiologic Monitoring.
-In January of 2017 Sarita joined ION Intraoperative Neurophysiology.
+Sarita has been a valued member of our team since 2017.